sausheong/invadersapp/README.md

 At every interval, the webview will call `getFrame` for the frame.
 The frame is a [image data URI](https://en.wikipedia.org/wiki/Data_URI_scheme) with the base64 encoded image.
 This is then passed on to the `<img>` tag in the HTML template (which we'll see later).
 Notice that we set the `Cache-Control` header to `no-cache`.
 This is a workaround for MSHTML (in Windows specifically) because otherwise the image frame will cached and the game will be stuck at the first frame.

-# Show the frames
+# Show the web app on the webview

-The frames are shown on a HTML page.
-The start page, doesn't need to be animated (or can be animated through a video clip or a gif) so it can be a totally static page.
+The frames are shown on a HTML page that will be displayed on the webview.
+The start page, doesn't need to be animated (or can be animated through a video clip or a gif) so it can be a totally static HTML page.

 ```go